blaa/WaveSync/README.md

   - python3
   - python3-pip
   - python3-pyaudio
-  - pulseaudio (on sender)
+  - pulseaudio (on the sender)
-  - ntp
+  - ntp (network time protocol) or ptp (precision time protocol)
-  - ntpstat
+  - option: ntpstat

+1. Make sure the clocks are locally synchronised.

+  Local error should not exceed 20ms and easily can be as low as 5ms with constantly working ntp daemon.

+  It's best to designate one local machine as the time server (for eg. the wavesync transmitter) and synchronise all machines to it.

-1. Make sure NTP works correctly with ntpstat or ntptime:
+  Make sure the NTP works and give it some time to synchronise... time.
+  Check setup using ntpstat, ntptime or ntpq:
   ```
-  # ntpstat
+  # ntptime
-  synchronised to NTP server (x.y.z.w) at stratum 3
-     time correct to within 31 ms
-     polling server every 1024 s
+  ntp_gettime() returns code 0 (OK)
+    time e006e2b9.b28c154c  Thu, Feb  7 2019 18:00:41.697, (.697450881),
+    maximum error 494044 us, estimated error 433 us, TAI offset 37
+  ntp_adjtime() returns code 0 (OK)
+    modes 0x0 (),
+    offset 292.294 us, frequency 12.553 ppm, interval 1 s,
+    maximum error 494044 us, estimated error 433 us,
+    status 0x2001 (PLL,NANO),
+    time constant 10, precision 0.001 us, tolerance 500 ppm,
   ```

-  Values 100-150ms seem to be OK with my setup.
-Anything much higher might cause problems.
+  We can see the NTP works.
+433us of estimated error seems to be a good value (works anyway).

   Crucial is the time difference between the receivers. < 20ms or better should be achievable locally.
+Absolute synchronisation with the world, doesn't matter.

 2. Configure PulseAudio UNIX socket source on sender.
 For example: